poonamveeral/CSCI_3410Test/notes/lectures_notes.md

 @problem:coffee -- Question -.#
 ~
-    Determine if the following insertion statements would violate the the entity integrity constraint, ("primary key cannot be `NULL`{.sqlmysql} and should be unique"), the referential integrity constraint ("the foreign key must refer to something that exists"), if there would be some other kind of error (ignoring the plausability / revelance of inserting that tuple), or if it would result in successful insertion.
+    Determine if the following insertion statements would violate the the entity integrity constraint, ("primary key cannot be `NULL` and should be unique"), the referential integrity constraint ("the foreign key must refer to something that exists"), if there would be some other kind of error (ignoring the plausability / revelance of inserting that tuple), or if it would result in successful insertion.

-    ~~~{.sqlmysql}
+    ```
     INSERT INTO CUSTOMER VALUES(005, 'Bob Hill', NULL, 001);
     INSERT INTO COFFEE VALUES(002, "Peru", "Decaf", 3.00);
     INSERT INTO PROVIDER VALUES(NULL, "contact@localcof.com");
     INSERT INTO SUPPLY VALUES("Johns  Co.", 121);
     INSERT INTO SUPPLY VALUES("Coffee Unl.", 311, 221);
-    ~~~
+    ```

 @problem:coffee -- Question -.#
 ~

     Assuming that the referential triggered action clause `ON UPDATE CASCADE`{.sglmysql} is used for every foreign keys in this database, list the tuples modified by the following statements:

-    ~~~{.sqlmysql}
+    ```
     UPDATE CUSTOMER SET FavCoffee = 001
         WHERE CardNo = 001;